Spread of Tweets in Climate Discussions: Introduction

-In this paper, we present a study on Twitter that examines climate discussion dynamics through the lens of tweet spreading.
-Given a division of the users into climate activists and climate skeptics, we examine which tweets spread within the echo chambers, what crossed the boundary, and what characteristics of a tweet led to more viral spreading on the user network.
-On the last point, in contrast to previous studies that quantified the virality of an item as the times it is shared \citep[e.g.][]{berger2012makes, hansen2011good}, we measured virality while controlling for the underlying complex social network which allows us to account for the number of times and the context under which a tweet has been seen.
-As in \citet{saito2008prediction}, we were able to infer the virality of every tweet according to the retweeting records of users and the user follower network we collected.
+More specifically, given a division of the users into climate activists and climate sceptics, we examine what tweets spread within the echo chambers, what cross the boundary, and what characteristics of a tweet lead to more viral spreading on the user network.
+On the last point, in contrast to previous studies that quantified the virality of an item as the times it is shared \citep[e.g.][]{berger2012makes, hansen2011good}, we measure virality while controlling for the underlying complex social network.
+This allows us to account for the number of times and the context under which a tweet has been seen.

-We focus our examination on the climate discussions during the announcement of the 2019 Nobel Peace Prize.
-The event triggered extensive discussion on climate politics because Greta Thunberg, the climate activist who mobilised demonstrations around the world, was recognised in the media as a likely winner \citep{adam2019why,carrington2019greta}.
-This event provides a suitable opportunity for our study, as it injected new information into extant discussion networks.
-Thunberg’s ultimate ``loss'', in particular, spurred a host of new discussion points among climate change skeptics.
-It was a period when multiple opinions, attitudes, and emotions from different user groups collided and merged in online social networks, providing a rich context for studying the spreading dynamics of different types of information in climate discussions.
+We conduct our study on the climate discussions during the announcement of the 2019 Nobel Peace Prize.
+The event triggered extensive discussion on climate politics because Greta Thunberg, the climate activist who mobilised demonstrations around the world, was recognised in the media as a likely winner \citep{adam2019why, carrington2019greta}.
+The fact that Thunberg did not win spurred a host of new discussion points among climate change sceptics.
+For this reason, the event provides a suitable opportunity for our study, as it injected new information into extant discussion networks.
+During that period, multiple opinions, attitudes, and emotions from different user groups collided and merged in online social networks, thereby providing a rich context for studying the spreading dynamics of different types of information in climate discussions.